About the song

 This song offered a voice to a generation of children who, for various reasons, didn’t have a father figure in their lives.
 It resonated with a quiet universality, a reminder that the absence of a parent leaves an indelible mark, shaping not just our families but also our understanding of masculinity and fatherhood.

-Read more: Conway Twitty - I see the want to in your eyes
+Read more: Conway Twitty - I Need Your Lovin'

 So, as we prepare to listen to “The Games That Daddies Play”, let us set aside our preconceptions of Conway Twitty as just a country crooner.
 This song is a testament to his ability to capture the complexities of human emotions, particularly the vulnerabilities of childhood.